mv-2112/canonical-openstack-docs/explanation/architecture.rst

 OpenStack
 ~~~~~~~~~

-Canonical OpenStack is built on top of the pure upstream OpenStack project, guaranteeing  API compatibility.
-Canonical has been involved in OpenStack and the wider OpenInfra community since the very early beginnings of the project and is the third largest contributor to OpenStack code over all time.
+Canonical OpenStack is built on top of the pure upstream OpenStack project, guaranteeing  API
+compatibility.
+Canonical has been involved in OpenStack and the wider OpenInfra community since
+the very early beginnings of the project and is the third largest contributor to OpenStack code
+over all time.

-In the Canonical OpenStack development process Canonical packages the upstream code and makes it available in the form of various artefacts that are then used to deploy and operate the product.
+In the Canonical OpenStack development process Canonical packages the upstream code and makes it
+available in the form of various artifacts that are then used to deploy and operate the product.
 Only mature and well-maintained services are included to ensure production-grade stability.

 Ubuntu
 ~~~~~~